vxnuaj/machine-learning/02-classification/README.md

 Then, the bagged classifier can be denoted as $\hat{h}_D = \frac{1}{m} \sum_{i = 1}^{m} h_{d_i}$, where $\hat{h}_D$ is the output of the bagged ensemble, $d_i$ si the subset of samples, $m$ is the total amount of  classifiers, in the bagged ensemble.

+> *Note that the **WLNN** does not apply to a bagged classifiers as the subsets, $d_i$ are drawn from $D$ in a manner that doesn't allow for every $d_i$ to be i.i.d as multiple samples can repeat and be dependent.
+But this does not disrupt the classifier as it still tends to be more empirically accurate than standalone decision trees.*

+An advantage of a bagged classifier is that it can provide us with an out-of-the-box test error.
+Given that some $d_i$ won't include some $(x_i, y_i)$, there will be a set of classifiers, $h$, within the total set H, that were never trained on $(x_i, y_i)$

+Therefore, what one can do is identify the classifiers that weren't trained on $(x_i, y_i)$, and run a prediction using the $(x_i, y_i$ for that given subset of classifiers.
+This is run for all classifiers within an ensemble that weren't trained on a given $(x_i, y_i)$.
+The subset of classifiers will differ for each $(x_i, y_i)$.
+Then the error is averaged amongst all classifiers.

+$f = \frac{1}{e} \sum{i=1}^

+This can then give us an insight on what the true test error would be if the model was implemented on a real-world dataset, without having access to one.

+We can also obtain the $\mu$ and the $Var$ for the entire set of classifiers, the $\mu$ being the prediction of the ensemble baesd on soft or hard majority voting and the $Var$ being the level of uncertainty, of the predictions of the model.

 **Random forests** are a set of bagged decision trees, with the addition of some extra randomness to each tree.

 Rather than only using Bootstrap Samples, a random forest has it's individual bagged decision trees trained on a random subset of features.